-- Our substantial debt could adversely affect our cash flows and limit our flexibility to raise additional capital. - · Sales or issuances of shares of our common stock may adversely affect the market price of our common stock. - If we are not able to generate sufficient operating cash flows or obtain external financing, our ability to fund incremental expansion plans may be limited. - · Fluctuations in foreign currency exchange rates in the markets in which we operate internationally could harm our results of operations. - Our derivative transactions expose us to counterparty credit risk.
+- · Our substantial debt could adversely affect our cash flows and limit our flexibility to raise additional capital. - · Sales or issuances of shares of our common stock may adversely affect the market price of our common stock. - · If we are not able to generate sufficient operating cash flows or obtain external financing, our ability to fund incremental expansion plans may be limited. - Our derivative transactions expose us to counterparty credit risk.